 There are many reasons why you want to use an infographic to visualize your political data:

 - Infographics are eye-catching.
-People are more likely to pay attention to an infographic than to a traditional table or graph.
+People are more likely to pay attention to an infographic than a traditional table or graph.

 - Infographics can help you communicate complex concepts quickly and easily.